The secret to the ultimate question of life, the universe, and everything related to completing your outdoor wedding shopping list is …

 The best way to ensure that your table cloths are securely fastened and won’t ruin any perfectly displayed reception place settings is to hold them down with table cloth clips.

 One thing your guests don’t want to be doing is running after flying paper napkins.
-Make sure they are secure by either:
+Make sure they are secure by placing them in specific napkin holders.

 5. Bridal Veil Weights